manniL/association-manager/idea.md

     * Amount
   * Payment Schedule: How often (monthly, quarterly, half a year, yearly, none at all [if no amount set])

+* i18n
+  * Static but needed

 * Import old data
   * CSV import to update member roles (Firstname, Lastname, DOB if duplicates, new role) => update member role

 * Auth: Basic Auth (h3-basic-auth)
+  * Later on: proper user auth

 Tech: